longern/moq-live/README.md

 # moq-live

 `moq-live` is a lightweight live-streaming web app built around Media over QUIC.
-It provides a viewer surface, a broadcaster surface, account settings, and a Cloudflare Worker backend for auth, room state, chat, and media uploads.
+It provides a viewer surface, a broadcaster surface, account settings, and a Cloudflare Worker backend for auth, room state, chat, social features, notifications, and media uploads.

 ## Features

-- Watch live rooms by handle, room id, direct MoQ namespace, or WHEP playback URL.
+- Watch live rooms by host handle, with direct MoQ namespace support for development and diagnostics.
 - Broadcast from camera, microphone, or screen share over MoQ or WHIP.
 - Use MoQ by default, with WebRTC WHIP/WHEP support for publish and playback fallback.
-- Chat with presence, recent-message history, and broadcaster room-state sync.
+- Chat with presence, recent-message history, message retract, viewer mute controls, and broadcaster room-state sync.
+- Follow hosts, browse following/follower lists, and opt into live-start notifications.
+- Invite cohosts, accept or reject cohost requests, and watch active cohost streams in a split layout.
+- Share live room links and generated room/screenshot images.
+- Share live location while broadcasting so viewers can see the host's province and distance when available.
-- Sign in with Microsoft OAuth and manage display name, handle, avatar, room title, welcome text, and cover image.
+- Sign in with Microsoft OAuth and manage display name, handle, bio, gender, birth date, avatar, room title, welcome text, and cover image.
-- Store users, sessions, rooms, follows, and media on Cloudflare D1, Durable Objects, and R2.
+- Store users, sessions, rooms, follows, push subscriptions, and media on Cloudflare D1, Durable Objects, and R2.

 ## Stack